Jordan3956/nosql-challenge/README.md

 - Conduct an exploratory data analysis to answer specific questions posed by Eat Safe, Love, such as identifying establishments with a hygiene score of 20, those in London with a RatingValue of 4 or higher, and the top five establishments with a RatingValue of 5, sorted by the lowest hygiene score and proximity to the new restaurant, "Penang Flavours."

 In summary, I completed the project by setting up the database, implementing necessary updates, and conducting data analysis to provide valuable insights to Eat Safe, Love for their future articles and coverage decisions.

+ps. it would not let me upload the resources because it said it was too big of a file.
+I hope that is ok